federicaagostini/opa-demo/README.md

 In this demo we are testing two OPA deployment models:

 * `opa-pull` allows to read policies/data asynchronously from an external bundle, hosted by NGINX.
 The bundle may also be exposed by a GitHub package registry for instance.
-When reading from a bundle, OPA can act only in pull mode, meaning that the policies cannot be updated trough APIs.
+When reading from a bundle, OPA can act only in pull mode, meaning that the policies cannot be updated through APIs.
 It is up to the external service to restrict who can update the bundle (in NGINX you can filter by IP, set a basic authentication, etc. - not implemented here), but in order to modify for instance some data you should then replace the entire bundle.
 This deployment model is useful when one requires a versioned control over the rego files/data.
 OPA is configured here to hold a copy of the policies at `/tmp/opa`
 * `opa-push` runs the source code (rego files and data) locally and the policies may be updated from APIs.
 In this example we allow to update policies/data to users presenting a token issued by the [IAM DEV](https://iam-dev.cloud.cnaf.infn.it/) and containing the `admin` group.
 In this OPA mode the policies are hold in memory, meaning that we need to deploy another service/script which queries OPA APIs and saves the policies if we want to persist them after an OPA restart.
-This deployment model may be useful when one wants to allow only selected users (e.g. admins) to update the policies, for instance trough a dashboard.
+This deployment model may be useful when one wants to allow only selected users (e.g. admins) to update the policies, for instance through a dashboard.

 In both deployment models read access of policies/data is granted to bearer token issued by the [IAM DEV](https://iam-dev.cloud.cnaf.infn.it/) (for more information, see below the _Authorization within OPA_ section).